SuikeTech/TextOfDatabase/README.md

 A plain text database implemented with PHP.

-Compatible with PHP/5.3.2 or higher version of PHP
+Compatible with PHP/5.3.2 or higher version of PHP on Linux Server

 ## Status ##